lmu-cmsi3520-fall2021/assignments/netflix-prize-document-example/elasticsearch/README.md

     python3 rating_loader.py

 Contrary to what one might expect from a loader that uses web requests to do its work, the _rating_loader.py_ compares well in performance to movie creation (via ratings) with _mongoimport_.
 Both loaders appear to perform very similarly—around seven (7) times faster than the `INSERT`-based relational database loader.
-One wonders how the relational database loader would compare if its approached were changed from `INSERT` statements to something more suited to bulk loading.

 ## Sample Queries
 Because Elasticsearch is document-centric, it returns, well…documents.
 All queries are done via the [*_search* endpoint](https://www.elastic.co/guide/en/elasticsearch/reference/current/search-search.html), and Elasticsearch’s “query language” consists of specially-formatted JSON payloads.